Top-notch Insurance technology trends to ride the herd in 2019

 Standard and typical insurance products come with fixed coverage and for a defined period.
 As a result, these do match the expectations of the millennial generation customers.
 What will be the trend that will satisfy the expectations of the newer generation?
 The first step is introducing and offering modular, flexible and on-demand insurance products.
 Such products will provide them the freedom to select the coverage that the customer will need.

 To increase the flexibility further, on-off functionalities are being introduced and implemented to provide time flexibility.
-These kind of customized business models will be a great step in the 21st century, not only bringing back the control in the hands of the customers but also offering a smooth customer experience.
+This kind of customized business models will be a great step in the 21st century, not only bringing back the control in the hands of the customers but also offering smooth customer experience.
 These on-demand insurance products ensure that the insurer is insured when needed and not for irrelevant coverage.
 The customer also gets the freedom to live life the way they want.
 This helps the insurer deliver services that are customer-centric, making the relationship between the insurer and the policyholder strong, positive and trustworthy.

 4. Big Data:

 What is Big Data?
 Big data comprises of the enormous amounts of information stored having access to the digital world.
 This data can include both structured and unstructured data.
 Structured data is one that is entered in defined fields and tables.
 Whereas, unstructured data includes social media posts, multimedia, and written reports.
-Unstructured data makes the most of the freely available data, however, its collection and usage is open to question.
+Unstructured data makes the most of the freely available data, however, its collection and usage are open to question.

 What kind of data do insurance companies collect and how do they handle it?
 Typically, insurers use structured data to store their customer information and get an understanding of calculating risk, identify opportunities for their product sales and investigate fraud.
 Big data’s effect on the InsurTech industry regulates what level of granularity is favorable or not for their customers.
 This discussion is currently under analysis.
 Until this discussion reaches a concurrence, most of the big data can be used freely for most of the purposes.

 The trend of blockchain technologies in the insurance industry is experiencing accelerating growth for quite some time.
 The year 2019 will see an even bigger jump in the already prevailing trend.
-This technology will become frequent with the rise in fraudulent insurance claims and an increased requirement for reliable software, and encrypted data storage mechanisms.
+This technology will become frequent with the rise in fraudulent insurance claims and an increased requirement for a reliable software, and encrypted data storage mechanisms.

-The blockchain technology will come as a solution to one of the major issues in the InsurTech industry i.e. the need for cooperation and coordination among the different players of the insurance industry.
+Blockchain technology will come as a solution to one of the major issues in the InsurTech industry i.e. the need for cooperation and coordination among the different players of the insurance industry.
 This issue when left unaddressed can result in an increased level of human error.
 Gradually, we will witness the technology being implemented in detecting fraud claims, managing policies, and safe transmission of sensitive data.

 As we move ahead in the year 2019, the InsurTech companies will rapidly comeback with increased visibility across the industry.
 Thereafter, these companies will expand their scope to target at becoming a complete insurance value chain from just service providers.
 With the demand of digital consumers, corresponding technologies will integrate and work together to open the doors for this long-awaited change.